mmaguero/twitter-analysis/README.md

 ## Topic modeling and t-SNE visualization: 20 Newsgroups

-To train a topic model and visualize the news in 2-D space, run
+(Not tested in this fork) To train a topic model and visualize the news in 2-D space, run

 `python topic_20news.py --n_topics <n_topics> --n_iter <n_iter>
 --top_n <top_n> --threshold <threshold>`,